This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Sous Vide Prime Rib

-Au jus uses beef broth or stock but is not the same as broth.
+Au jus uses beef broth or stock, but it is not the same as broth.
 It uses more ingredients, including drippings from the roasting pan, to make it into a light sauce.

-You will not get anywhere near the same taste out of your roast beef using beef broth rather than a complete au jus sauce like this one.
-However, you can use beef broth or au jus to keep your roast moist when reheating it in the oven.
+You will not get near the same taste of roast beef using beef broth rather than a complete au jus sauce like this one.
+However, when reheating it in the oven, you can use beef broth or au jus to moisten your roast.

 Au Jus Recipe